Confused about your exam or college applications?

 Expected AILET Cut-off for BA LLB

 |Expected AILET Cut-off for LLM|

 Given below are some other options for law aspirants to pursue higher education in the field.

 Kolkata, West Bengal

 We hope the information helps you find the ideal institute for you.
-If you still have doubts regarding private colleges that accept AILET score, you may reach out to us on our QnA zone or give us a call at 1800-572-9877 to get in touch with one of our admissions experts directly.
-You can also fill the Common Application Form of CollegeDekho to apply for admission in any of the desired law college.
+If you still have doubts regarding private colleges that accept AILET scores, you may reach out to us on our QnA zone or give us a call at 1800-572-9877 to get in touch with one of our admissions experts directly.
+You can also fill the Common Application Form of CollegeDekho to apply for admission to any of the desired law colleges.